Homestay (film): Plot

 The protagonist wakes up in a hospital morgue.
-Confused, he attempts to escape, but is confronted by several people who reveal themselves to be "the Guardian", and tell him that he is a spirit who has been given a second chance at life in the body of Min, a teenager who recently committed suicide.
+Confused, he attempts to escape, but is confronted by several people who reveal themselves to be "the Guardian" and tell him that he is a spirit who has been given a second chance at life in the body of Min, a teenager who recently committed suicide.
 The Guardian tells him that he has 100 days to discover the reason for Min's death, or die permanently.
 Reluctantly, the spirit assumes the role of Min, going home with his mother.
 He meets his brother Menn, who does little to conceal his dislike of Min, and his father, who had quit his job as a university lecturer to pursue a multi-level marketing career selling supplements.
 His mother, an engineer, soon returns to work in a distant province.
 At school, he discovers that Min has few friends, Li being his only close friend, and that he has a crush on Pi, his elder tutoring peer who is a top student.

-The spirit gradually adjusts to Min's life, and begins to feel comfortable, but as his relationship with Pi develops and he attempts to delve into Min's past, he discovers the many problems he had with his family and friends.
+The spirit gradually adjusts to Min's life and begins to feel comfortable, but as his relationship with Pi develops and he attempts to delve into Min's past, he discovers the many problems he had with his family and friends.
 His brother hates him for being the problem child, his father ruined the family's finances, and his mother is having an affair.
 Pi was allowing a teacher to molest her in exchange for academic opportunities.
-He realizes why Min would want to leave this life, and tells the Guardian that all of them contributed to Min's suicide, but the answer was rejected, wasting his only chance.
+He realizes why Min would want to leave this life and tells the Guardian that all of them contributed to Min's suicide, but the answer was rejected, wasting his only chance.

 Resigned to the final days of his life as Min, several events lead him to notice the love and support others have offered.
 Seeing things in a new light, he tries to make the best of his remaining days, addressing past conflicts and tying up loose ends.
 On his last day, he and Li watch rehearsals for the school's card stunt competition, for which Li had submitted one of Min's old designs (from before his suicide).
 As the card stunt is shown to be identical to a design the new Min recently drew, he realizes just as time runs out that he was Min in his previous life, and past memories come rushing back to him.
-He sees the Guardian one last time, and tells the Guardian that his death was his own fault, as he refused to see the positive things in life.
-The Guardian reveals to him that the test was a trick to make him realize, and that he can now enjoy his new life.
+He sees the Guardian one last time and tells the Guardian that his death was his own fault, as he refused to see the positive things in life.
+The Guardian reveals that the test was a trick to make him realize this, and tells him to enjoy his new life.